dynasoar/DynaSOAr/README.md

 ## Known issues
 * Server hangs when immediately shut down after starting
-* When a service config file is modified event.tostring() doesnt give the modified file name.
+* When a service config file is modified event.context().tostring() doesnt give the modified file name.
 Hence it gives an error while parsing it.
-* MD5 hash Checksum calculated for modified WARfile/Config file throws exception for the first time as it does not find the modified WAR file/Config file (as it is out of Swith Case statement) .
+* MD5 hash Checksum calculated for modified WARfile/Config file throws exception as it does not find the modified WAR file/Config file.
+* When a new file is created, CREATED and then MODIFIED event are fired.
+*